TedHusted/awake/awake.md/awake.md

 ***

-The private dining room in the Ryugyong Elite Social Club is adorned with polished wood panels and delicate porcelain vases.

-The club is a quiet sanctuary for the elite wives of Cháoxiǎn’s upper echelons.
+The Ryugyong Elite Social Club is a quiet sanctuary for the elite wives of Cháoxiǎn’s upper echelons.

-The faint hum of traditional Cháoxiǎn music plays in the background as Kim Soo-jin, the wife of General Ri Sun-hyuk, adjusts the placement of her napkin.
-Across from her sits Han Mi-young, the wife of Choi Hyun-seok, the Vice Minister of the Reconnaissance General Bureau.
+Polished wood panels and delicate porcelain vases adorn the private dining room.
+The faint hum of traditional Cháoxiǎn music plays in the background.
+Kim Soo-jin, the wife of General Ri Sun-hyuk, adjusts the placement of her napkin.
+Across from her sits Han Mi-young.
+She is the wife of Choi Hyun-seok, the Vice Minister of the Reconnaissance General Bureau.

 A waiter pours steaming tea into delicate cups.
-The waiter bows and retreats silently.
+The waiter bows and retreats.
 The two women exchange polite smiles.
 There’s an undercurrent of tension beneath their cordiality.

 Kim Soo-jin (Ri’s wife) greets her lunch companion.
 “I’m so glad we could find time for this, Mi-young.
 It feels like our husbands are always so busy these days.
-Sometimes I wonder if they even remember what our dining rooms look like.”
+Do they even remember what our dining rooms look like.”

 Soo-jin’s voice carries a light laugh.
 But her eyes reveal the exhaustion of a woman accustomed to living in the shadow of duty.

-Han Mi-young (Choi’s wife) takes a sip of her tea, nodding sympathetically.
+Han Mi-young (Choi’s wife) takes a sip of her tea, nodding with sympathy.
 “You’re not alone in that.
 Hyun-seok is either buried in reports or in some closed-door meeting.
 He says he’s working to protect the nation, but I can’t help wondering if he ever thinks about protecting his own health.”

 Her tone is soft.
 But there’s a flicker of resentment as she sets down her cup.

 “Sun-hyuk is the same.
 He says the same things — about the nation, the duty, the honor.
 And I understand, of course.
 But … it’s lonely, isn’t it?
 They’re there.
-But not really there.
+But not there.
 Always thinking about the next crisis or enemy.”

 She glances out the window.
-A cherry blossom tree sways gently in the wind.
+A cherry blossom tree sways in the wind.
 Her expression is wistful.

 Mi-young offers a knowing smile.
 “It is.
-I think they forget that we also bear the weight of their responsibilities, in our own way.
+They forget that we also bear the weight of their responsibilities, in our own way.
 I’ve had to field so many prying questions about his work lately.
 People seem to think I have all the answers.”

-Her voice lowers conspiratorially.
+Her voice lowers.
 “Of course, I don’t.
 He tells me very little.
 I know it is for my safety.
 But it doesn’t make it any easier, does it?”

 “No, it doesn’t,” Soo-jin replies, her voice soft.
 “Sun-hyuk rarely speaks about work either.
 When he does, it’s always the same tone — cold, measured.
-Like he’s rehearsing what he can safely say, even to me.”
+Like he’s rehearsing what he can say, even to me.”

 Mi-young hesitates.
-Then she adds, “Sometimes I wonder if he’s even capable of relaxing anymore.
-When he’s home, he barely speaks.
+Then she adds, “I don't know if he’s even capable of relaxing anymore.
+When he’s home, Hyun-seok hardly speaks.
 It’s like the war room follows him into our house.”

 Mi-young sighs, resting her chin on her hand.
 “Hyun-seok is different in that way.
 He talks more, but it’s … selective.
 He’ll share frustrations about incompetence, or joke about something mundane.
-But never about what really matters.
+But never about what matters.
 I don’t know if it’s because he doesn’t trust me or if he’s trying to shield me.”

-She pauses, then leans forward slightly.
+She pauses, then leans forward.
 “Do you ever think about what life would have been like if they weren’t so devoted to their careers?”

 Soo-jin’s lips curve into a faint smile.
 A smile tinged with sadness.
 “Sometimes I imagine him teaching at the military academy, spending more time at home.
-Maybe even taking up gardening, like he used to talk about when we were younger.
+Even taking up gardening, like he used to talk about when we were younger.
 But then I remind myself — he wouldn’t be Sun-hyuk if he wasn’t this man.
 Duty is who he is.”

 She looks at Mi-young.
 Her expression softening.
 “What about you?
 Did you ever wish for something simpler?”

-Mi-young chuckles softly.
+Mi-young chuckles.
 “Oh, all the time.
 Before we married, Hyun-seok used to dream about opening a bookstore.
 Can you imagine?
 A bookstore, here, in the capitol city.”

 The thought draws laughter from both women.
-It quickly fades.

 “But like you said, that’s not who they are.
-And maybe that’s why we married them.
+And that’s why we married them.
 Their ambition, their loyalty.
 It’s what draws people to them.
 It’s what makes them who they are.”

-Soo-jin nods thoughtfully.
+Soo-jin nods.
 “It’s true.
-And yet, sometimes I wonder if they realize what it costs us.
-We keep their homes, their families, their reputations intact while they fight their battles.
+And yet — do they realize what it costs us?
+We keep their homes, their families, their reputations intact.
+So they fight their battles.
 But who takes care of us?”

 Her voice softens, almost a whisper.
 “We’re strong, but even the strongest need someone to lean on.”

 Mi-young reaches across the table.
 She places a hand over Soo-jin’s.
-“Then maybe we lean on each other.
+“Then we can lean on each other.
 If we’re going to be their shadows, let’s make sure that we don’t disappear.
 We’re stronger together, don’t you think?”

-For the first time that day, Soo-jin smiles warmly.
-There is genuine gratitude in her eyes.
+For the first time that day, Soo-jin smile is warm.
+Gratitude show in her eyes.
 “You’re right.
 Thank you, Mi-young.”

 The two women sit in silence for a moment, sharing the camaraderie.
-They gently sip hot tea.
+They sip hot tea.
 The cherry blossoms outside sway in the breeze.

 It is a rare moment of peace in a life filled with duty.